SuperJohan64/D2R-AHK-Runner/README.md

 1. Install AutoHotKey.
 2. Create a shortcut for Diablo II Resurrected in the same folder as these scripts and make sure it is called "Diablo II Resurrected".
-3. Move the MF_Run_Counter to the same folder as these scripts.
+3. Move the MF_run_counter to the same folder as these scripts.
 4. Run the "D2R AHK Runner.ahk" file and use the macros below.

 ## Macros